gunainvestor/GenAI_life-problem-solver/ELEVATOR_SPEECH.md

 - **Average time to solution**: 3-5 minutes vs. hours of research

 ### **Sample Testimonials:**
 - *"I used to spend hours overthinking problems.
-Now I get clear solutions in minutes and can move forward with confidence."*
+Now I get clear solutions in minutes and can move forward with confidence."* - Priya Sharma, Marketing Director
-- *"The priority system helps me focus on what really matters instead of getting overwhelmed by everything."*
+- *"The priority system helps me focus on what really matters instead of getting overwhelmed by everything."* - Rajesh Kumar, Software Engineer
-- *"Having an AI coach in my pocket has completely changed how I approach challenges."*
+- *"Having an AI coach in my pocket has completely changed how I approach challenges in my daily life."* - Anjali Patel, Student
-- *"The voice input makes it so easy to describe my problems naturally."*
+- *"The voice input makes it so easy to describe my problems naturally."* - Amit Singh, Business Owner

 ---